castorini/anserini/docs/20newsgroup.md

-# Anserini: Twenty Newsgroup
+# Anserini: 20-Newsgroup

-This page contains instruction for Twenty News Group
+This page contains instructions for how to index the 20-Newsgroup dataset.

 ## Data Prep